HEMANTH-1508/BIND/README.md

 - 🔒 **Biometric Authentication** – Secure login with Face ID/Touch ID.
 - 🌎 **Multilingual Support** – Expand accessibility for global users.

-## 🤝 **Contributing**
-We welcome contributions!
-Fork this repo, create a feature branch, and submit a PR.
-Let’s make journaling smarter together!

-## 📜 **License**
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 💬 **Have questions or feedback?** Open an issue or reach out!
 Happy journaling! 😊🎙️✍️